ScaleCommerce/docker-dev-php/README.md

 On Mac OS X run `docker run -tid --name php-dev  -v $(pwd):/var/www/dev-php -p 127.0.0.1:80:80 scalecommerce/dev-php:<version>`.
 Then point your browser to http://localhost/ to access the site.

 ## Docker-Compose Example
-Here's a simply example using this image with docker-compose.
+Here's a simple example using this image with docker-compose.
 Put this in your `docker-compose.yml`:
 ```
 version: "3.5"
 services:

   php:
     working_dir: /var/www/dev-php
-    image: scalecommerce/dev-php:7.3.8
+    image: scalecommerce/dev-php:7.3.14-v4
     volumes:
       - .:/var/www/dev-php:cached
     environment: